 The record for the most expensive whiskey from a new distillery to ever be sold at auction was set by Teeling whiskey.

-The first 100 bottles of Teeling’s Celebratory Single Pot Still Irish whiskey were sold by an online auctioneer.
+The first 100 bottles of Teeling’s Celebratory Single Pot Still Irish whiskey were sold by an online auctioneer in 2018.
 All profits from the auction were donated to Dublin charities.

 The first bottle sold for a world record £10,000 (US$12,992) – comfortably beating the previous record holder, Cumbria’s Lakes Distillery who recently sold a bottle for £7,900.